ga-wdi-curriculum/angular-intro/readme.md

 Today we are transitioning into a new unit, as we begin to focus on building out bigger and bigger applications.
 As our applications grows in size and complexity, it can become increasingly difficult to manage all of our data, rendering logic, and view code from a code maintainability perspective without some sort of structure or guidelines.
 Luckily, the field of web development is evolving to rapidly produce solutions to this problem, and today we will look at one particular solution - Angular.js

 <details>
-<summary>**Q**: What is a Front End Framework?</summary>
+<summary><strong>Q</strong>: What is a front-end Framework?</summary>

-- a library that attempts to move some or all application logic to the browser, while providing a simple interface for keeping the front-end in sync with the back-end
+- a library that attempts to move some or all application logic to the browser, while providing an interface for keeping the front end in sync with the back end
 - applications can run completely in the browser, minimizing server load since the server is only accessed when the front end needs to synchronize data with the backend
-- server sends over the app in the initial request (HTML/CSS/JS) then JS makes all subsequent requests with AJAX
+- the server sends over the entire app in the initial request (HTML/CSS/JS) then JS makes all subsequent requests with AJAX
 - provides more fluid user experience
-- loads everything from the database on page load (data and templates) then renders/updates the page content based on user interaction.

 </details>

 <details>
-<summary>**Q**: What is Angular?</summary>
+<summary><strong>Q</strong>: What is Angular?</summary>

 - its a structural front end framework for dynamic web apps
 - uses `HTML` as your template language and lets you extend `HTML`'s syntax to express your application's functionality
-- allows you to utilize `HTML` attributes to add behavior through JS. (directives)
+- allows you to utilize `HTML` attributes to add behavior through JS (directives)
 - utilizes two-way data binding so that changes are reflected in various areas and persisted immediately without page refresh
-- Angular is different and blurs a lot of the lines of traditional front-end dev
+- Angular is different and blurs a lot of the lines of traditional front-end development
   - there'll be a lot of logic in the `DOM`
 </details>